 Bill’s most recent book, Exquisite Love: Reflections on the Spiritual Life based on Nārada’s Bhakti Sūtra consists of Bill’s extended commentaries on a 10th century Sanskrit text on spiritual love.
 In an intellectually clear and emotionally engaging way he reflects at length on the experience, cultivation and refinement of increasingly higher levels of devotional sentiments in our own contemporary yogic lives.
 Bill is often asked Bill to lead retreats, workshops and seminars based on the understandings he presents in this book.
 The second edition is published by Sarvabhāva Press.
 For more information, visit the books page or order the second edition on Amazon.

-His other publications include The Artful Universe: An Introduction to the Vedic Religious Imagination, published by the State University of New York Press, which is on visionary and contemplative intuitions into the sacred in some of India’s philosophies and religious sensibilities, including those of yoga.
+His other books include The Artful Universe: An Introduction to the Vedic Religious Imagination, which is on the Vedas and Upanishads and thus on foundational aspects of India’s philosophies and religious sensibilities, including those of yoga.
 For more information, visit the books page or order the book on Amazon.

 Bill earned academic degrees from Williams College, Yale University and the University of Chicago and is a professor of Religion at Davidson College in the United States, where he teaches courses on contemplative and devotional sensibilities of religions originating in India, with an emphasis on the philosophies of yoga.
 The recipient of a number of prestigious teaching awards and research fellowships, he travels to India frequently and has lived in contemplative settings for extended periods of time.